How to start wildlife photography: Plan Your First Field Shoot With Confidence

 • Set up a bird feeder or shallow water dish

-• Sit quietly with your camera and watch what shows up
+• Sit nearby with your camera and just watch

 2. Visit a Local Park or Reserve